Graduate Education Symposium 2018

 – Steve Canavero, Nevada Superintendent of Public Instruction

-McAvoy Layne, Mark Twain impressionist and writer, has embodied the wit & wisdom of “The Wild Humorist of the Pacific Slope” in over four thousand performances from Piper’s Opera House in Virginia City to Leningrad University in Russia.
+McAvoy Layne, “an educator in a costume”, is a Mark Twain impressionist and writer.
+He has embodied the wit & wisdom of “The Wild Humorist of the Pacific Slope” in over four thousand performances from Piper’s Opera House in Virginia City to Leningrad University in Russia.
 He played the ghost of Samuel Clemens in the Biography Channel’s episode on Mark Twain, and in the Discovery Channel’s Cronkite Award winning documentary Adventures of Huckleberry Finn.
-McAvoy is a winner of the Nevada Award for Excellence in School and Library Service, and author of the forthcoming book The Secret Lives of Pine Nuts.
+McAvoy is a winner of the Nevada Award for Excellence in School and Library Service and author of the forthcoming book The Secret Lives of Pine Nuts.

 “McAvoy is an ambassador of the arts wherever he performs.”